Theophanes is an experienced caretaker and breeder of hairless rats and loves to blog about pets and animals.

 They require fairly large cages and males do best in pairs.
 Females are the more aggressive sex and are OK to be housed singly.
 Their diet needs to be precise as too many sugar and treats can actually kill them.
 They are prone to depression when their cage mate dies and this can also kill them.
 That being said, they are lovely creatures with sweet dispositions and very soft fur.
 Even better is they have almost no smell at all.
 They do, however, require dust baths to keep their fur in good condition.

 Chinchillas can be purchased from pet stores and breeders for as little as $50 or over $200, depending on color.
 The investment isn’t a short lived one, however, as these animals can live 15-20 years.
 Their breeding cycles are also slow.
-They tend to have 1-2 kits 1-3 times a year when they feel the time is right.
+They tend to have one to two kits anywhere from 1 to 3 times a year when they feel the time is right.

-Like the chinchillas you cannot feed them sugary foods at all.
+Like the chinchillas, you cannot feed them sugary foods at all.
 This being said they are very social, love to hang out with their other degu buddies, and can be very interactive with their humans.
-They also live up to 8 years and have sporadic breeding cycles resulting in litters of up to ten babies.
-They sometimes make very funny noises when “talking” to each other that I find very endearing.
+They also live up to eight years and have sporadic breeding cycles resulting in litters of up to 10 babies.
+They sometimes make very funny noises when “talking” to each other, which I find very endearing.

 You can occasionally find them at pet stores for $40 or so a piece.
 Breeders sometimes have them for cheaper.
 Like chinchillas, they love a dust bath!